-The employee misclassification attorneys at Foote, Mielke, Chavez & O’Neil, LLC are as dedicated as they are well-qualified.
+The employee misclassification attorneys at FMCO Law, are as dedicated as they are well-qualified.
 When it comes to ensuring your right to be properly classified by your employer as a full-time worker rather than as an independent contractor, we will work diligently to make things right.
 Well aware that many companies misclassify at least some of their workers to protect their profit margin, we are also keenly aware that they do so at their employees’ expense.

-If you live in Chicago, Geneva, or in the surrounding suburbs of Chicago, and feel you have been misclassified by your employer, contact our law team now for a free consultation.
+If you live in Chicago, Geneva or in other surrounding suburbs of Chicago, and you feel you have been misclassified by your employer, contact our law team now for a consultation.
 We will determine whether or not you have been misclassified by your employer and do all we can to recoup your resulting losses.

 Once we determine that you have a viable case, we will attempt to negotiate a settlement with your employer; failing that, we are fully prepared to go to court.
 In most employment law cases our legal fees are charged on a contingency basis which means that you will owe us nothing until we win you the damages you deserve.